zenomt/rtmfp-cpp/test/tcserver.md

    Clients can connect using an
    [endpoint discriminator](https://www.rfc-editor.org/rfc/rfc7425.html#section-4.4)
    [specifying the server’s fingerprint](https://www.rfc-editor.org/rfc/rfc7425.html#section-4.4.2.3) to ensure the connection is not intercepted.
-When run in this mode, the server prints its fingerprint on startup.
+The server prints its fingerprint on startup.

 2. RTMFP clients can prove possession of the authentication token to the server without disclosing it by further hashing it with HMAC-SHA-256 using the